python-geeks/Automation-scripts/llm_quiz_generator/README.md

 ---

 ### Step 3: Prepare the PDF files
-1. Create a folder (if not present) called Sources in the same directory as your Python script.
+1. Create a folder (if not present) called `Source` in the same directory as your Python script.
-2. Place all the PDF files that you want to generate quizzes from inside the Sources folder.
+2. Place all the PDF files that you want to generate quizzes from inside the `Source` folder.

 ---